OpenMDAO/OpenMDAO-Framework/docs/arch-doc/overview.rst

 Implementation Language
 =======================

 OpenMDAO will be implemented using the Python_ programming language.
-Plug-ins to the framework will be Python modules.
+Plugins to the framework will be Python modules.
 A Python module can be either a text file written in pure Python code or an extension module, which is a shared library that conforms to the Python C-API.
 Because Python is an interpreted language and